 We hoped therefore for good weather, good food and a week spent watching lots of butterflies in these lovely areas.
-The 12 guests joining Sotiris were Sue, Ian, Andy, Peter, Jennifer, Emma, Chris, Jackie, Mark, John, Elaine and Gill.
+The 12 guests joining our two guides Julian and Sotiris, were Sue, Ian, Andy, Peter, Jennifer, Emma, Chris, Jackie, Mark, John, Elaine and Gill.